Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino_ESP32.rst

 * ESP32 Brick
 * NodeMCU ESP32
-* The ESP32-WROOM-32 module itself
+* ESP32-WROOM-32 module
+* ESP32-WROVER-32 module

-but should work with all modules and boards using the ESP32, as listed for example `here <https://en.wikipedia.org/wiki/ESP32#Printed_circuit_boards>`__.
+But the HAL should work with all modules and boards using the ESP32, as listed for example `here <https://en.wikipedia.org/wiki/ESP32#Printed_circuit_boards>`__.

 The HAL requires usage of the `Arduino ESP32 core <https://github.com/espressif/arduino-esp32>`__.